ScreenPyHQ/screenpy/docs/example/abilities.rst

 instantiated macguffins,
 and the like.

-The only required method
+Abilities are :class:`~screenpy.protocols.Forgettable`,
-for an Ability
+which means an Ability
-is ``forget``.
-This method handles
-cleaning up
+must have a ``forget`` method.
-any dangling loose ends.
+This method handles cleaning up any dangling loose ends.

 Actions and Questions